SpEaGs/VoidBot/README.md

   "CLIENT_SECRET": "your discord app client secret here" }
 ```
-You'll have to set up a mysql server with a database named `voidbot_db` and a user named `voidbot`.
+You'll also have to set up a mariaDB mysql server with a database named `voidbot_db` and a user named `voidbot`.
 There are a few places where you can learn how to do this, so google it.

 For obvious reasons, I wont be providing my tokens.
 Once you have the file in there and your mariaDB server set up, you can run with the following: